Greatest Film Scenes

 • at his wit's end, Charlie expressed his distress: "God, you're a great girl.
 You got a few problems, but you're a great girl.
 And you're loaded with potential.
 But you're just too much for me.
 I can't handle this" - and he suggested going back to his own "boring, very safe life while if I've still got one"

 • then about 50 minutes into the film, there was the surprising appearance at the reunion of Lulu's dangerous, violent, homicidal and greasy ex-con husband Ray Sinclair (Ray Liotta in his feature screen debut).
 He had just been released from prison.
 As Audrey and Charlie were dancing and kissing, another couple suddenly slid behind them, and Ray leaned over to speak to her: "Hi, baby.
-Surprise!"
-He had a menacing look on his face, as he leered at them, and Audrey urged: "Let's just go."
+Surprise!"; he had a menacing look on his face, as he leered at them, and Audrey urged: "Let's just go"

 • in the lobby, they formally met Ray and Irene (Margaret Colin), his date; a closeup of Ray's pock-marked, dead-eyed, angry face hinted that there would be trouble, and Audrey tried to leave; he later told Audrey in private: "I missed you so god-damn much!
-Every sweet little part of you...You should've never quit me, baby."
+Every sweet little part of you...You should've never quit me, baby"

-• the foursome left the reunion together in Ray's car (a stolen Cadillac convertible), and Ray was able to strand Irene by driving off when he requested she buy him some "smokes"; then amidst heavy drinking, he pistol-whipped a clerk at a second convenience store, stole cash, and broke Charlie's nose before he escaped with Audrey and Charlie in his car.
+• the foursome left the reunion together in Ray's car (a stolen Cadillac convertible), and Ray was able to strand Irene by driving off when he requested she buy him some "smokes"; then amidst heavy drinking, he pistol-whipped a clerk at a second convenience store, stole cash, and broke Charlie's nose before he escaped with Audrey and Charlie in his car

-• instead of returning directly to his own home in Stony Brook, Long Island, Charlie made a daring play to return to the motel, follow Ray's car and take Audrey back.
-He bought a T-shirt, shorts, and hat as a disguise at a gas station market, and trailed them into Virginia, where he spied upon them as the two booked a room at the Cozy Rest Motor Hotel
+• instead of returning directly to his own home in Stony Brook, Long Island, Charlie made a daring play to return to the motel, follow Ray's car and take Audrey back; he bought a T-shirt, shorts, and hat as a disguise at a gas station market, and trailed them into Virginia, where he spied upon them as the two booked a room at the Cozy Rest Motor Hotel

-• they were followed there by the terrorizing Ray in pursuit in another stolen car.
-Audrey asked Charlie about his future plans: "What are you gonna do now you've seen how the other half lives?...The other half of you."
-Suddenly, Ray crashed through a rear patio glass door, roughed up Charlie, and threatened Audrey: "I'm glad to see you finally made it to the suburbs, bitch!"
+• they were followed there by the terrorizing Ray in pursuit in another stolen car; Audrey asked Charlie about his future plans: "What are you gonna do now you've seen how the other half lives?...The other half of you"; suddenly, Ray crashed through a rear patio glass door, roughed up Charlie, and threatened Audrey: "I'm glad to see you finally made it to the suburbs, bitch!"
 Ray handcuffed Charlie to the pipes under a bathroom sink.
 During a horrific fight scene, Charlie released himself from the pipes and used the handcuffs to attempt to strangle Ray

-Horrific Bathroom Fight Sequence
+Horrific Bathroom Fight Sequence - Ending With Ray's Accidental Lethal Stabbing

-• Ray got the upper hand on Charlie and then produced a knife, but was shockingly and semi-accidentally stabbed to death when he charged at Charlie and was struck in the abdomen.
-Ray's disbelieving last words were: "S--t, Charlie..."
-When the police arrived at the crime scene to question them, Charlie and Audrey were separated
+• Ray got the upper hand on Charlie and then produced a knife, but was shockingly and semi-accidentally stabbed to death when he charged at Charlie and was struck in the abdomen; Ray's disbelieving last words were: "S--t, Charlie..."; when the police arrived at the crime scene to question them, Charlie and Audrey were separated

-• Audrey (wearing black and white) reappeared in Charlie's life - she met him at the same coffee-shop that opened the film.
-To get his attention, she had taken the $5 dollar bill he had left on the table with his check for the waitress.
-She told him: "I never wanted to say goodbye," and offered: "You wanna ride?"
-He answered emphatically: "Sure, Audrey, why not?" and they drove away in her vintage, wood-paneled, suburbanite station wagon (1941 Ford Super De Luxe Station Wagon) as the film ended
+• Audrey (wearing black and white) reappeared in Charlie's life - she met him at the same coffee-shop that opened the film; to get his attention, she had taken the $5 dollar bill he had left on the table with his check for the waitress; she told him: "I never wanted to say goodbye," and offered: "You wanna ride?"; he answered emphatically: "Sure, Audrey, why not?" and they drove away in her vintage, wood-paneled, suburbanite station wagon (1941 Ford Super De Luxe Station Wagon) as the film ended

-Audrey/Lulu to Charlie: "You didn't pay your bill, big boy"
+Outside the Diner: Audrey-Lulu to Charlie: "You didn't pay your bill, big boy"

 Lulu to Charlie: "You're a closet rebel"